sony/nmos-cpp/Documents/Dependencies.md

 1. Download and install a recent [CMake stable release](https://cmake.org/download/#latest) for your platform
    Notes:
-   - Currently, CMake 3.17 or higher is required; version 3.24.2 (latest release at the time) has been tested
+   - Currently, CMake 3.24 or higher is required in order to use the Conan package manager; version 3.28.3 (latest release at the time) has been tested
    - Pre-built binary distributions are available for many platforms
    - On Linux distributions, e.g. Ubuntu 14.04 LTS (long-term support), the pre-built binary version available via ``apt-get`` may be too out-of-date
      Fetch, build and install a suitable version: